 When can I return to work after Rhinoplasty?

 You will be able to return to work after 7 days but before then you will be under our guidance through our aftercare instructions and you will be advised to return after for a follow-up consultation before returning back to work.
-On returning to work, you will no longer have any plasters and in most cases, any inflammation and gentle bruising should have almost completely disappeared.
+On returning to work, you will no longer have any plasters and in most cases, any inflammation and gentle bruising should have almost disappeared.

 Is Rhinoplasty a Day Surgery or an Overnight Stay?

 Both are an option.
-We like patients to ideally stay for one night if there is any chance they will not be able to rest and recover after their procedure.
+We like patients to ideally stay for one night if there is any chance they will not be able to rest and recover from their procedure.
 This may be because of parental responsibilities.
 However, in most cases, patients will have their surgery in the morning can be discharged by the late afternoon.

 Why do Rhinoplasty prices range so greatly?